-To establish a MSU ILLiad account you will need to have your library barcode number (22058xxxxxxxxx), located at the back of your Bear Necessity Card, activated at the Circulation Desk.
+To establish a MSU ILLiad account you will need to have your library barcode number (22058xxxxxxxxx), located on the back of your Bear Card.

 Once you complete the registration process to set up your profile, you will have the convenience of 24/7 access to their MSU library interlibrary loan account.
 Your ILLiad account will allow you to monitor the status of your requests, request a renewal, and establish/modify preferences for receiving electronic documents.

-If you have questions or require additional information, please contact our Interlibrary Loan Department at email@example.com or call 443-885-3457.
+If you have questions or require additional information, please contact our Interlibrary Loan Technician at email@example.com or call 443-885-3457.